hssm/media-import/README.md

-All new notes are added to a deck named `MediaImport`.
+All new generated cards are added to a deck named `MediaImport`.
 This deck is created for you automatically if it doesn't exist.

 ![Complete](https://raw.githubusercontent.com/hssm/media-import/master/docs/complete.png)